 Guidance for Elected Officials

-Jefferson Lab reserves the right to cancel or postpone tours due to unforeseen circumstances that would make it infeasible to conduct a tour.
+Jefferson Lab reserves the right to cancel or postpone tours due to unforeseen circumstances that would make it unfeasible to conduct a tour.
 Should it become necessary to cancel or postpone a tour, the Communications Office will use all reasonable efforts to notify the group point of contact or individuals signed up for the tour.

-School Group (K1-12) Visits
+School Group (K-12) Visits

-While Jefferson Lab does not offer tours for anyone under the age of 18, throughout the year we do offer an engaging, informative and entertaining presentation that includes a brief interactive summary of the science and technology at Jefferson Lab followed by a cryogenics and plasma presentation.
+While Jefferson Lab does not offer tours for anyone under the age of 18, we do offer Physics Fest, an engaging, informative and entertaining presentation that includes a brief interactive summary of the science and technology at Jefferson Lab followed by a cryogenics and plasma presentation.
 For more information about Physics Fest and other activities for students, visit our Science Education website at: https://education.jlab.org/